Michou (cabaret artist)

 Michel Georges Alfred Catty (18 June 1931 – 26 January 2020), known as Michou, was a French singer, drag artist and owner of Chez Michou in Montmartre.
 He was born in Amiens.
-A local celebrity, he appeared in a cameo as himself in the 1973 film La bonne année directed by Claude Lelouch.
+A local celebrity, he appeared in a cameo as himself in the 1973 film Happy New Year directed by Claude Lelouch.
 In 1973 he also played the part of Beauchamp in the TV series Molière pour rire et pour pleurer, directed by Marcel Camus.

 He was the subject of Jean Luret's documentary L'intrigant destin d’un Transformiste.
 In the 1980s, he was regularly invited on French TV.
 He was made a chevalier de la Légion d'honneur in 2005.

 Biography

 With no training, he moved to Paris in the early 1950s and worked in odd jobs, then he started dealing with the night scene.
 He also disguised himself by imitating France Gall or Brigitte Bardot.
 He was the director of the Cabaret Michou, located 80 rue des Martyrs in the 18th arrondissement of the capital.
 He also released several singles.

 Michou adopted an extravagant and kitschy clothing appearance, including famous blue glasses and a discoloured brushing.
 He made no secret of his homosexuality.
 He died at the age of 88 on 26 January 2020 in Saint-Mandé.